 The APPG EBE seeks to work closely with other All-Party groups representing particular sectors of the built environment, such as architecture and planning, climate change, infrastructure, building, highway maintenance and gas safety.
 It is committed to investigate all current issues relating to the built environment and to engage parliamentarians and other serious commentators in looking at those major strategic issues affecting the built environment, which impact upon the lives of every constituent.

-So far, the group has conducted four Inquiries and published three Reports:
+So far, the group has conducted five Inquiries and published the following Reports:

 2012 - Inquiry into achieving best value in the procurement of construction work